chrystali2002/olusegun.christiana.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Artistically styled 2/3 + 1/3 images showing the model consensus on CDD increase and CWD decrease over West Africa.
+    Figure showing the model consensus on CDD increase and CWD decrease over West Africa.
+Areas where at least 80% of the simulations (20 of 25) agree on the sign of the change are marked by positively sloped hatching.
+Areas where the signal to noise ratio is equal or more than 1 are marked by negatively sloped hatching.
 </div>

-You can also put regular text between your rows of images, even citations {% cite klutse2018potential %}.
-Say you wanted to write a bit about your project before you posted the rest of the images.
-You describe how you toiled, sweated, _bled_ for your project, and then... you reveal its glory in the next row of images.

 **Full Citation:**
 Klutse, N. A. B., Ajayi, V. O., Gbobaniyi, E. O., Egbebiyi, T. S., Kouadio, K., Nkrumah, F., Quagraine, K. A., **Olusegun, C. F.**, Diasso, U., Abiodun, B. J., et al. (2018).
 Potential impact of 1.5°C and 2°C global warming on consecutive dry and wet days over West Africa. *Environmental Research Letters*, 13(5), 055013.
 [DOI: 10.1088/1748-9326/aab37b](https://iopscience.iop.org/article/10.1088/1748-9326/aab37b)